cmkobel/mspipeline1/README.md

 Install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 Set up the profiles/slurm/ configuration so that it matches your execution environment.
-There is also a profile for local execution (profiles/local/)
+There is also a profile for local execution without a job management system (profiles/local/)

 ## Usage